TU Wien Informatics

 Registration

 Whether you’re a student, a professional looking to expand your knowledge, or a citizen interested in sustainability issues – this lecture series is open to anyone.
-So switch on your laptop and join us!
+Switch on your laptop and join us!

 Students from participating universities can register to get credits for the series.
 Please refer to your respective institution for registration.